natecraddock/zf/README.md

 ### Strict path matching

-This feature is a "do what I mean" feature, more easily shown than explained.
+This feature is a "do what I mean" feature, more easily used than explained.
 When the query looks like a path (contains at least one path separator) strict path matching is enabled.

 Path segments are the portions of a path delimited by path separators. `foo/bar` has segments `foo` and `bar`.
 With strict path matching the path segments of the query token must not span across path segments in the candidate.
 As an example, the query `foo/` would match `foo/bar/` but not `fo/obar/` because the characters `"foo"` must appear in a single path segment.